Can Employers Change Working Hours Without Employee Consent? Seeking Clarification

 Madhu.T.K

-In respect of workers (workmen as defined in Industrial Disputes Act) increasing the hours of work will involve changing the service conditions which requires 21 days advance notice as per section 9A of the ID Act.
-At the same time, if the service conditions stipulate that the management can change the conditions of service and the employee is bound to follow it, then any change within the boundaries of law is permissible and in line with statute.
-That means, if the present hours of work is, say 8 hours including intervals for lunch and tea, and the management asks the employees to increase it to 8 hours working excluding intervals for lunch and tea or even 9 hours subject to a maximum of 48 hours in a week, then is change is subject to legal requirements with regard to hours of work.
+In respect of workers (workmen as defined in the Industrial Disputes Act), increasing the hours of work will involve changing the service conditions, which require 21 days' advance notice as per Section 9A of the ID Act.
+At the same time, if the service conditions stipulate that the management can change the conditions of service and the employee is bound to follow it, then any change within the boundaries of the law is permissible and in line with the statute.

-In Oil and Natural Gas Commission vs Their Workmen [ (1972) 42 F J R 551] it was held that fixation of hours of work within the provisions of law is a management prerogative and increasing it from a lessor hours to hours permitted under the Act will not involve changing conditions of service.
+In Oil and Natural Gas Commission vs. Their Workmen [(1972) 42 F J R 551], it was held that the fixation of hours of work within the provisions of the law is a management prerogative, and increasing it from fewer hours to hours permitted under the Act will not involve changing conditions of service.

 Madhu.T.K